bashup/events/README.md

 # Practical Event Listeners for Bash

-`bashup.events` is a practical event listener/callback API for creating extensible bash programs.
-It's small (~1.3k), fast (~10k events/second), and highly portable (no bash4-isms or external programs used).
-Events can be one-time or repeated, listeners can be added or removed, and any valid identifier can be an event name.
+`bashup.events` is an event listener/callback API for creating extensible bash programs.
+It's small (<1.8k), fast (~10k events/second), and highly portable (no bash4-isms or external programs used).
+Events can be one-time or repeated, listeners can be added or removed, and any string can be an event name.
 (You can even have "[promises](#promise-like-events)", of a sort!)
 Callbacks can be any command or function plus any number of arguments, and can even opt to receive [additional arguments supplied by the event](#passing-arguments-to-callbacks).

 Other features include: